LaWebcapsule/directus9/docs/app/flows/operations.md

 ---
 description:
   Operations are the individual actions in a flow.
-They enable you to do things like manage data within Directus, transform the flow's data, send information off to outside services, set conditional logic, trigger other flows, and beyond!
+They enable you to do things like manage data within Directus9, transform the flow's data, send information off to outside services, set conditional logic, trigger other flows, and beyond!
 readTime: 5 min read